-Staff's Summary Recommendations for the Niagara Mohawk Proposal
+Staff's Summary Recommendations for the Central Hudson Proposal

-Niagara Mohawk's proposed Residential HVAC Program should not be approved at this time pending further Staff analysis of the program's cost-effectiveness.
-Niagara Mohawk's Small Business Program proposal should be rejected because the utility has not demonstrated that it is unable to achieve the savings that were expected in the EEPS Order within the allowed budget.
-Niagara Mohawk should be permitted to implement a Small Business Program if it adheres to the program budget and goals that are implied in the EEPS Order and that are specified above in these comments.
+Central Hudson's proposed Residential HVAC Program should not be approved at this time pending further Staff analysis of the program's cost-effectiveness.
+Central Hudson's Small Business Program proposal is in satisfactory compliance with the budget and goals for the program established in the EEPS Order and should be approved with modifications.

-Niagara Mohawk's program proposals are in satisfactory compliance with the program design requirements in Appendix 2 of the EEPS Order except for its proposed measure cost-sharing between the utility and customers participating the in the Small Business Program.
-Niagara Mohawk should modify the program to comply with the EEPS Order.
-The proposed incentives for BPIcertified Residential HVAC Program contractors are appropriate if they are limited to efficient central air conditioner equipment and installations.
-The Company should require a contractor to submit an ACCA Manual J calculation, as described in Staff's comments, to be eligible for the incremental incentive amount.
+Central Hudson's program proposals are in satisfactory compliance with the program design requirements found in Appendix 2 of the EEPS Order.
+Central Hudson should adopt Staff's recommendations for eligible measures and rebate amounts for the Residential HVAC Program that are described in the General Comments section.
+The proposed incentives for Residential HVAC Program contractors and dealers for proper sizing of equipment are appropriate if they are limited to efficient central air conditioner equipment and installations.
+The Company should require contractors and dealers to submit an ACCA Manual J calculation to receive an incentive, as described in Staff's comments.

-Staff recommends requiring additional detail before it can recommend acceptance of the Company's evaluation plan.
+Staff recommends requiring additional detail before it

+can recommend acceptance of the Company's evaluation plan.
 Specifically, the Company should provide additional detail on the issues discussed above including the evaluation methodologies, logic model, and how the administrative structure will promote a transparent and objective evaluation process.

-At this time and until it can be replaced by actual program evaluation findings, the Company should apply the technical manual recommended by Staff in the General Comments section for determining the amount of energy savings achieved by measure and by program.
+At this time and until it can be replaced by actual program evaluation findings, the Company should apply the technical manual recommended by Staff in the "General Comments" section for determining the amount of energy savings achieved by measure and by program.